nikkrichko/05_reproducible_researc/project_1/Reproducible_Research_Project_1.md

 Imputing missing values
 -----------------------

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with 𝙽𝙰s)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with рќ™Ѕрќ™°s)

 ``` r
 activityDT[is.na(steps), .N ]